cloe-org/cloelib/README.md

 ## 🙏 Acknowledgements

 🔭 Inspired by the pioneering work of the **Euclid Consortium** and the **`jaxcosmo`** project.
+👩‍💻🧑‍💻 Authored by M. Bonici, G. Cañas-Herrera, P. Carrilho, C. Moretti, and A. Pezzotta (listed in alphabetical order).
 🎯 With technical advice from S. Farrens and N. Tessore.